Duivelsberg: Annexation issues

 Until 1949, the hill was part of the nearby German village of Wyler in the municipality of Kranenburg.
 Duivelsberg's German name, Wylerberg, is derived from the name of this village.
 With the notable support of Dutch politician Frits Bakker Schut, Duivelsberg was one of the many small areas the Netherlands annexed from Germany on 23 April 1949.
 Unlike the other areas, Duivelsberg was not returned to the German authorities on 1 August 1963 and remained Dutch territory.
-The Nijmegen-born politician Marinus van der Goes van Naters, who also lived in nearby Nijmegen during the negotiations with Germany, successfully urged that the nature reserve be kept Dutch.
+During the negotiations with Germany, the politician Marinus van der Goes van Naters, who also lived in nearby Nijmegen, where he was born, successfully urged for the nature reserve to be kept Dutch.

 Ownership and conservation

-The Duivelsberg was inherited in 1906 by Marie Schuster-Hiby who, between 1921 and 1924, built an expressionist villa designed by the German architect Otto Bartning.
-In 1965, the Schuster-Hiby family sold the villa to the Dutch State.
+The Duivelsberg was inherited in 1906 by Marie Schuster-Hiby, who, between 1921 and 1924, built an expressionist villa designed by the German architect Otto Bartning.
+In 1965, the Schuster-Hiby family sold the villa to the Dutch state.
 Since 1985, the Huis Wylerberg has been a nationally-protected building in which conservation organisations are located.